mitchcr/ONEVM/Storage/readme.md

   ![install](https://github.com/mitchcr/ONEVM/blob/main/Storage/images/install.jpg)

-6. Create an empty directory to be used as mount point of the blob storage container:
+6. Create an empty directory to be used as mount point for the blob storage container:

         mkdir <directory_path>